johnhayn-es/johnhayn-es/_posts/2019-12-27-setting-up-jekyll.md

 ---
 title: Setting up Jekyll
 ---
-I've begun migrating my portfolio and blog from Squarespace to Jekyll, via Github Pages.
+I've begun to migrate my portfolio and blog from Squarespace to Jekyll, via Github Pages.

 This isn't my first rodeo - I've used Jekyll before, so setting up Jekyll was easy enough.
 I was also able to install and customise a new theme with relative ease.